andrew henderson menu

 If you want to live in a tax-friendly place with a stable political climate and world-class healthcare and transport, Singapore is well worth considering.

-If you are looking for a place that’s very well put together and where everything works, Singapore is an excellent spot with lots of investment potential.
+For those looking for a place that’s very well put together and where everything works, Singapore is an excellent spot with lots of investment potential.

 5. Bahamas